What is Teradata Statistics Extrapolation?

 SELECT * FROM The_Snapshot_Table WHERE Snapshot_Date=DATE’2015-04-16′

-The optimizer is extrapolating the following statistical information:
+The optimizer is extrapolating the statistical information below:

 - The number of table rows, based on the available statistics summary information and random-AMP sampling